marsianjohncarter/OlharDevice/README.md

 ## Documentation

-_This code is used by https://olhar.media/ in production._

 ### Overview
 This documentation is aimed at programmers who are unfamiliar with the codebase.
 It explains the purpose and functionality of each file and class in detail.